Introduction to the Program

 9.7.1.
 Introduction to Suicide

 9.7.2.
-Suicide in the Childhood and Adolescence Stage
+Suicides in the Childhood and Adolescence Stage

 9.8.
 Characteristics of Oppositional Defiant in Children and Adolescents